okansungur/CodeQuality/README.md

   SonarQube bugs
 </p>
 Another hint for the String.format method
-* When the call to a function doesn’t have any side effects, what is the point of making the call if the results are ignored? *
+*When the call to a function doesn’t have any side effects, what is the point of making the call if the results are ignored?*

-We know bugs an security hotspots.
-Vulnerabilities are the weak parts of your code potentially an attacker can use them.Code smells are not bugs.
+We know bugs an security hotspots. <u>Vulnerabilities</u> are the weak parts of your code potentially an attacker can use them. <u>Code smells</u> are not bugs.
 They point out the weak design issues.The reports are very useful for the software developers.